zuczekgnojak/injectme/docs/source/guides/injectors.rst

 single global :class:`Injector` instance created by injectme to provide :doc:`simple_api`.

-:py:func:`injectme.Injector` can be created using custom registry.
+:py:class:`injectme.Injector` can be created using custom registry.
 If there's no registry passed to :py:func:`__init__`, new instance :py:class:`injectme.DependenciesRegistry` is automatically created and can be reached by using :py:func:`injectme.Injector.registry` property.